indimail/indimail-docker/README.md

 $ mkdir -p /home/podman/mail
 ```

 Now we can start the container with the `podman run` command.
-You can use the following script to start any container
+You can use the following script to start any container.
+Here podman mounts /home/podman/queue as /var/indimail/queue and /home/podman/mail as /home/mail.
+To backup the mail directory, you just need to backup /home/podman/mail.

 ```
 $ podman run -d -h indimail.org \